th2-net/th2-data-services/documentation/api/data.md

 ) → Data
 ```

-Creates Data object from any file with provided name.
+Creates Data object from CSV file with provided name.

 It will iterate the CSV file as if you were doing it with CSV module.